ibm-build-lab/cp4d-install/3.5/Backup_Restore.md

-# Back up and Restire CP4D Volume
+# Back up and Restore CP4D Volume

 ## CP4D Volume Backup and Restore Using cpdbr 2.0